Lagos: Lekki Free Trade Zone

 The Lekki Free Trade Zone is a free trade zone in the eastern part of Lekki, covering a total area of about 155 square kilometres.
 It has an area of 30 square kilometres and is to be developed into a multifunctional district: integrating industry, trade and commerce, real estate development, warehousing and logistics, tourism, and entertainment.

 Trade fairs and exhibitions

 Lagos has two major congress halls, the Eko Convention Center and the Landmark Centre.
 The Eko Convention Center has 5,151 m^{2} and 13 meeting rooms.
 It hosts for example the Lagos Fashion Fair.
 The Landmark Centre has 1,004 m^{2} and 8 meeting rooms.
 The Landmark Centre hosts annual meetings like "Medic/Medlab West Africa", "Beauty West Africa" or "agro-food".

 The Lagos Leather Fair is the largest leather fair in West Africa.
 Nigeria is the sixth largest leather exporter in the world, with brands such as Prada, Gucci and Louis Vuitton sourcing their goods here.
 Fashion journalist Waridi Schrobsdorff even puts 'Milan, Paris, Lagos' on the same level on news channel N-tv.

+ART X Lagos is an international art fair held annually in Lagos that showcases modern and contemporary art from Africa and the African diaspora.
+It is the leading international art fair in West Africa.

+Lagos Fashion Week is Africa's largest fashion event drawing considerable media attention.